English and Related Literature

 - Deputy Head of Department

 With over fifty members of academic and teaching staff we are one of the largest and most active English departments in the country.

 We are also a very international department, with colleagues from Canada, France, Ireland, Italy, The Netherlands, New Zealand, South Africa and the USA.

 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z | Part-time tutors

 BA (UCSC Milano), MPhil (TCD), PhD (Dunelm)

-Nicoletta Asciuto is a Lecturer in Modern Literature.
+Nicoletta Asciuto is Senior Lecturer in Modern Literature.
 She is currently writing a book on electric light and early twentieth-century poetry, and has written on T. S. Eliot.
-She teaches a module on Modernism and Technology and is a passionate speaker of eight languages.
+She teaches a module on Modernism and Technology and one on Literary Translation.
+She is a passionate linguist with knowledge of ten languages.